SimplyL/github-explorer/README.md

 ### Application setup

-To be able to run the application, rename .env.example file to .env and provide your personal token, which can be aquired here: https://github.com/settings/tokens
+To be able to run the application, rename .env.example file to .env and provide your personal token, which can be acquired here: https://github.com/settings/tokens

+#### npm install
+To install needed packages

 #### npm start
-To run application in local environmennt
+To run application in local environment

 ### Used stack